jeffThompson/ChanceAndRandomness/Activities/6-ConnectingToYourOwnPractice.md

 * Finding pathways of influence outside of yourself
 * Identifying ruts or assumptions in the studio
 * Thinking about ways of releasing control over your creative process
-* Looking for places of friction/disinterest when considering chance; these point to important values you hold
+* Looking for places of friction/disinterest when considering chance; these point to important values you hold (ones that you might want to preserve, or reconsider, or explode)

 *Above: installation view of Tim Knowles' ["Tree Drawing: Weeping Willow on Circular Panel"](http://www.timknowles.co.uk/Work/TreeDrawings/CircularWeepingWillow/tabid/266/Default.aspx) (2005)*